cxnld/bdo-tracker/README.md

-# Black Desert Online Activity Tracker
+# BDO Activity Tracker

-#### Track your progression throughout the game
+#### A simple application for you to record your grinding/lifeskill sessions and find out your gains!

 ##### This repository contains the code for both the Angular frontend application as well as the NodeJS API.